Capture of Cádiz: Sack of Cádiz

 The battle draws to a close.

 Already in possession, the English and Dutch troops dedicated themselves to sacking the city.
 Churches and people's houses were the object of pillaging, although the troops did respect the integrity of the people themselves: "They treated very well the people and in particular the women, not offending them in any way."
 (Lope de Valenzuela) Before it was possible for the English forces to capture the Spanish fleet taking refuge in Puerto Real, Medina-Sidonia ordered its destruction.
 32 ships, including the armada's galleys and the vessels from the treasure fleet, were burned.

 The next day, 3 July, the city's civil and ecclesiastical authorities made a pact with the English troops allowing the citizens of Cádiz to leave in exchange for a ransom of 120,000 ducats and the freedom of 51 English prisoners captured in past campaigns.
 The gaditanos (citizens of Cádiz) left the city for Point Zuazo with nothing more than they could carry.
 In guarantee of payment of the agreed-on ransom, various prominent citizens of the city were kept as hostages, including the president of the Casa de Contratación, the mayor, council members, and religious figures.

 The Earl of Essex, Francis Vere and the Dutch commanders demonstrated support for keeping the city in Anglo-Dutch hands, provisioning and garrisoning it for use as a base of operations.
 This seems to have been contrary to the wishes of Admiral Howard and the rest of the English officials, who considered it to be a hazardous enterprise due to an eventual Spanish counterattack and was against the orders of the English Queen, frustrating plans for occupying the city.
 On 14 July, the English burned Cádiz and the next day they left the bay, taking the hostages with them since the Spanish authorities had not been able to pay the ransom.

 Portugal

 On its return trip to England, the fleet disembarked at and burned Faro, Portugal.
-The raiders also took away with them the contents of the library of the Bishop of Lisbon, and the books were donated to the Bodleian Library at the University of Oxford by the Earl of Essex on their return to England.
+The raiders also took away with them the contents of the library of the Bishop of Faro, and the books were donated to the Bodleian Library at the University of Oxford by the Earl of Essex on their return to England.
 On the heights of Lisbon, they received news of the imminent arrival of the treasure fleet in the Azores.
 The Earl of Essex proposed to capture the fleet, but Admiral Howard opposed him, saying that it would be contrary to orders.
 With that, the fleet resumed its journey to Plymouth, where they arrived a few days later.